 \subsubsection{Disease Tracking and Monitoring}

-\paragraph{Challenges in Tracking and Modelling Tumour Progression} Tumour progression is challenging to model~\cite{huang2020artificial} and commonly requires rich, multi-modal longitudinal data sets.
-As cancerous cells acquire growth advantages through genetic mutation in a process arguably analogous to Darwinian evolution~\cite{hanahan2000hallmarks}, it is difficult to predict which of the many sub-clones in the TME will outgrow the other clones.
-A tumour lesion is, hence, constantly evolving in phenotype and genotype~\cite{bi2019artificial} and might acquire dangerous further mutations over time, anytime.
-The TME's respective impact is exemplified by Dimitriou et al's~\cite{dimitriou2018principled} stage II colorectal cancer outcome classification performance gain being likely attributable to the high prognostic value of the TME information in their training data.
+\paragraph{Challenges in Tracking and Modelling Tumour Progression} Tumour progression is challenging to model~\citep{huang2020artificial} and commonly requires rich, multi-modal longitudinal data sets.
+As cancerous cells acquire growth advantages through genetic mutation in a process arguably analogous to Darwinian evolution~\citep{hanahan2000hallmarks}, it is difficult to predict which of the many sub-clones in the TME will outgrow the other clones.
+A tumour lesion is, hence, constantly evolving in phenotype and genotype~\citep{bi2019artificial} and might acquire dangerous further mutations over time, anytime.
+The TME's respective impact is exemplified by the stage II colorectal cancer outcome classification performance gain in~\citet{dimitriou2018principled}, which is likely attributable to the high prognostic value of the TME information in their training data.

-In addition, concurrent conditions and alterations in the organ system surrounding a tumour, but also in distant organs may not only remain undetected, but could also influence patient health and progression ~\cite{bi2019artificial}.
-GANs can generate hypothetical comorbidity data \footnote{For example from EHR~\cite{hwang2017adversarial, dashtban2020predicting}, imaging data, or a combination thereof.} to aid awareness, testing, finding, and analysis of complex disease and comorbidity patterns.
+In addition, concurrent conditions and alterations in the organ system surrounding a tumour, but also in distant organs may not only remain undetected, but could also influence patient health and progression~\citep{bi2019artificial}.
+GANs can generate hypothetical comorbidity data\footnote{For example from EHR~\citep{hwang2017adversarial, dashtban2020predicting}, imaging data, or a combination thereof.} to aid awareness, testing, finding, and analysis of complex disease and comorbidity patterns.
 A further difficulty for tumour progression modelling is the a priori unknown effect of treatment.
 Treatment effects may even remain partly unknown after treatment for example in the case of radiation therapy\footnote{Radiation therapy can result in destruction of the normal tissue (e.g., radionecrosis) surrounding the tumour.
-Such heterogeneous normal tissue can become difficult to characterise and distinguish from the cancerous tissue~\cite{verma2013differentiating}.}~\cite{verma2013differentiating} or after surgery\footnote{It is challenging to quantify the volume of remaining tumour residuals after surgical removal~\cite{bi2019artificial}.}~\cite{bi2019artificial}.
+Such heterogeneous normal tissue can become difficult to characterise and distinguish from the cancerous tissue~\citep{verma2013differentiating}.}~\citep{verma2013differentiating} or after surgery\footnote{It is challenging to quantify the volume of remaining tumour residuals after surgical removal~\citep{bi2019artificial}.}~\citep{bi2019artificial}.